-Prerequisite: MATH 1314 or its equivalent.
+Prerequisite: MATH 1314 or equivalent.

 This is a complete course in Trigonometry including circular functions, solutions of right triangles, graphs, identities, trigonometric equations and the use of calculators.
+Either a programmable or nonprogrammable calculator is required.

 MATH 1324.
 (MAT 1318) Mathematics for Business and Economics I. (3-3-0)